DBarit/dbarit.github.io/essays/Introduction.md

 At the beginning of my college career, I started as a Computer Science major.
 However, as time passed, I began to reflect more on my future and where I want to be in the future.
 I realized that I was more interested in the information systems/technology field rather than the striaght up programming 24/7 type of field.
 This was when I decided to switch majors and pursue a Management Information Systems pathway.
 Although, I did enjoy my time as a Computer Science major, it was not really my type of expertise.

+It's nice to meet you all and I look forward to what the semester holds!

 Mahalo!